gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 ## What

-Extend Teleport Key Agent to allow users make `tsh` requests from within a remote session started with `tsh ssh -A`.
+Extend Teleport Key Agent to allow users to make `tsh` requests from within a remote session started with `tsh ssh -A`.

 ## Why